Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 Who Ohio Is Best For

-Ohio can fit several travel styles, but the right region matters.
-Hocking Hills, Cedar Point, Columbus, Cleveland, Cincinnati, Lake Erie, Amish Country, Dayton, and Toledo all create different trips.
+Ohio can fit a lot of travelers, but the destination choice matters.
+Hocking Hills, Cedar Point, Lake Erie, Cleveland, Columbus, Cincinnati, Toledo, Dayton, Amish Country, and Cuyahoga Valley all create different types of trips.

 Best Places to Visit in Ohio